K-Kelsey/HW21_MERNBookSearchEngine/README.md

 ![saved books](images/saved.png)

  # License
-            This project is license under the MIT license
+            This project is licensed under the MIT license

 ## Contributing